NC22/webMCR-SkinPoser/README.md

 webMCR-SkinPoser-2
 ==================

-Addon for webMCR, that provide skin gallery page.
+Addon for webMCR (version 2.15 or higher), that provide skin gallery page.

 Beta version.